 Public safety is a pressing concern, and homeland security policymakers are faced with tough decisions every day.
-The specialization in Homeland Security Policy and Coordination offers you a foundation for evaluating and creating protective measures and policies that do not compromise individual rights and freedoms.
-Explore the collaborative relationships between public security agencies.
+This specialization offers a foundation for evaluating and creating protective measures and policies that do not compromise individual rights and freedoms.
+Explore the collaborative relationships among public security agencies.
 The coursework also focuses on using the National Incident Management System (NIMS) and understanding the complexity of homeland security issues.

+Students in this course are introduced to Walden University and to the requirements for successful participation in an online curriculum.
 Students work toward building a foundation for academic and professional success as a scholar-practitioner and social change agent.
 They assess the relationship of mission and vision to professional goals and develop a program of study and strategies for online success.
 Students also explore resources used throughout the program, such as the online Walden University Library.
-Students engage in course assignments focused on the practical application of professional writing, critical-thinking skills, and the promotion of professional and academic excellence
+Students engage in course assignments focused on the practical application of professional writing, critical-thinking skills, and the promotion of professional and academic excellence.

 Students in this course are introduced to contemporary views and theories of maladaptive and criminal behavior.
 They examine a broad conceptualization of criminal behavior from an interdisciplinary perspective as well as theories and application of criminal profiling.
 Students also explore specific views of criminal behavior germane to groups, such as psychopaths, serial offenders, and sexually violent predators.
 At the end of this course, students will have an understanding of the theories and practices that are the foundations of the field of criminology.